Shared Risk Model

 Example 1- "I did well, my group did well."

-As you can see, in this scenario the member performed well with a 13% loss ratio and the group also performed well with a 22% loss ratio.
-There are no deficits and no contributions to the deficit and members are all profiting.
+In this scenario, the member performed exceptionally well, resulting in a 13% loss ratio. the group also performed well, with a 22% loss ratio.
+There are no deficits or contributions to the deficit.
+All members are profiting.

 Example 2- "I did poorly, my group did well."

-In the second scenario this member had a difficult year, with a $179,080 deficit.
-In the shared model other members of the group can contribute to this deficit if they have not already built up surplus from previous years.
-Their contribution to their deficit is $12,849 while other members contribute a small percentage of their surplus to the struggling members.
-Members can then assist each other by sharing information on how to avoid such issues in the future.
+In the second scenario Member A had a difficult year, with a $179,080 deficit.
+In the shared model other members of the group contribute to this deficit, reducing the severity of the losses.
+Member A's contribution to their deficit is $12,849 while other members contribute a small percentage of their surplus.

-Since CP is an organic and democratic organization, over time it we can make changes to optimize the model to either share more or less based on how you’re doing.
+Since CP is an organic and democratic organization, over time your board representatives can make changes to optimize the model to either share more or less risk based on performance.

 Quota Share

-We also have a quota share in place which means another reinsurer has come in to take a portion of the loss fund.
-One of the benefits of that is that you have a lower capital requirements but disadvantages is that they take some of the profit potential out.
-Lower capital requirements can be helpful for groups just getting started to decrease the entry barrier.
-This is an optional feature that can also be adjusted through board votes and carrier negotiations over time.
+We also have a quota share system in place, which means another reinsurer has joined to take a portion of the loss fund.
+One advantage of this is that it reduces capital requirements, but the downside is that it reduces the profit potential.
+Lower capital requirements can be beneficial for groups just starting out to lower the entry barrier.
+This is an feature that can also be adjusted through board votes and carrier negotiations over time.